citrontruc/personal-notes/c-sharp/07API.md

 }
 ```

+## Data Transfer Objects

+Data Transfer Objects are the objects that are manipulated by your applications.
+While "models" are the objects stored in your database.
+The user sends data with the post method.
+The data sent is of the ValueDto object.
+You then map it to a Value Object.
+When the user tries to get a value, you retrieve the Value object from your database and map it to the ValueDto object.

+**Warning**: you don't reuse the sale Dto for input and output.
+CreateValueRequest != ValueResponse.
+The database never sees Dtos, but the controller speaks in Dto language.

+There are libraries to do the mapping between the objects.
+Can be a double edge sword.
+Do it by hand.

 ## Versioning

 Only do it when you add new stuff (you don't need it if you add optional fields or new endpoints).
 Put the number in the url path.